 - fewer legal hassles

 - less risk of injury

-For many Maryland homeowners and businesses, the choice is easy.
+For many Maryland, DC homeowners and businesses, the choice is easy.
 Why pay more for an inferior product when you could have an expertly installed solar PV system that delivers the above benefits?